Meta Knight: Appearances

 In Kirby: Squeak Squad, after the chest containing Kirby's strawberry shortcake is mixed up with the chest sealing Dark Nebula, Meta Knight appears as a boss who tries to keep the latter chest out of Kirby's hands.
-In Kirby Super Star Ultra, he appears as a playable character in the Meta Knightmare Ultra mode.
 Meta Knight also appears in Kirby's Return to Dream Land and its 2023 remake as one of the four playable protagonists, alongside Kirby, King Dedede and Bandana Waddle Dee, and as a playable character in multi-player mode.
-After not appearing in Kirby: Triple Deluxe, Meta Knight made an active return to the series in Kirby: Planet Robobot.
+After not appearing in Kirby: Triple Deluxe or Kirby and the Rainbow Curse, Meta Knight made an active return to the series in Kirby: Planet Robobot.
 In addition to being captured and transformed into the hostile "Mecha Knight" in the game's story mode, he is rescued by Kirby and helps him to defeat Star Dream by letting Kirby pilot the Halberd.
-He is also given his own adventure once again, as the main playable character of the Meta Knightmare Returns mode.
 Meta Knight appears as a boss and Dream Friend in Kirby Star Allies.
-Meta Knight returns in Kirby Fighters 2 alongside King Dedede as the main antagonist of the Story Mode, The Destined Rivals.
+Meta Knight returns in Kirby Fighters 2 alongside King Dedede as the main villain of the Story Mode, The Destined Rivals.
 He also appears as a playable character.
-Meta Knight appears in the collosseum in Kirby and the Forgotten Land, but does not encounter Kirby in the main storyline.
+Meta Knight appears in the colosseum in Kirby and the Forgotten Land, but does not encounter Kirby in the main storyline.

 Meta Knight also appears in several spin-off games in the series.
 He makes brief appearances in Kirby's Pinball Land and Kirby's Avalanche.
-In the latter, his name was revealed for the first time, where he is the penultimate challenger.
-He is an unlockable character in Kirby Air Ride and Kirby: Canvas Curse.
-Meta Knight is a boss in Kirby's Epic Yarn and appears as a boss in two sub-games in Kirby Mass Attack.
-Though he is absent from Kirby and the Rainbow Curses story mode, Meta Knight appears as a collectible figurine.
-The game is also compatible with the Meta Knight Amiibo, which Kirby can use for a temporary increase in attack power.
+In the latter, he is the penultimate challenger, and his name was revealed in-game for the first time.
+He is an unlockable character in Kirby Air Ride and a playable character in the sequel, Kirby Air Riders.